apache/logging-log4cxx/src/site/markdown/usage.md

 and sent to different and multiple output targets in user-chosen formats.
 The Log4cxx package is designed so that log statements can remain in shipped code without incurring a heavy performance cost.

+\example trivial.cpp
+This example shows how to add a context string to each logging message using the NDC.

 \example auto-configured.cpp
 This is an example of logging in static initialization code and